thkwznk/aseprite-scripts/ROADMAP.md

 - [Refactor] Use app.alert for the confirmation dialog
 - [Improvement] Try using linear RGB for distance calculations
 - [Improvement] Optimise how part of the image is taken from the source

+Update v2.0.0:

+- [Feature] New preview in a floating dialog window
+- [Improvement] Remember settings (using the new `properties`)

+## Animation Suite

+Unreleased:

+- ...

+Update v2.0.0:

+- [Improvement] New UI - animation steps preview in the dialog with interactive UI

 ## On-Screen Controls